 If you register a death by declaration, any death certificates you require, and the authority to allow the funeral director to proceed with arrangements, will be sent to you by post.
 If you need copies of the death certificate, please provide the appropriate payment (please view the applying for a certificate document).
 Registering a death by declaration and receiving certificates in the post will delay the arrangements you're making for the funeral.
 If you choose to use this service please telephone Middlesbrough Register Office in advance of your attendance.

 If you need any copies of death certificates in the future, they will only be available from the office where the death is registered (i.e. Middlesbrough) and not where the death declaration was made.

 Death at James Cook University Hospital

 James Cook University Hospital has a dedicated bereavement service including a registrar in the hospital grounds.
-This service will contact you, usually the next working day following the death, and make arrangements for you to register the death at the hospital.
+A member of the service will contact you, usually the next working day following the death, and make arrangements for you to register the death at the hospital.